AlirieGray/AlirieGray/README.md

 -->

 #### :hatching_chick: Current projects
-- [Dragon Age World State Manager app](https://github.com/AlirieGray/da-state-manager) A web app I'm working on in the MERN stack that allows users to create and track custom world states and story branches for Bioware's RPG series Dragon Age.
+- [Dragon Age World State Manager app](https://github.com/AlirieGray/da-state-manager), a web app I'm working on in the MERN stack that allows users to create and track custom world states and story branches for Bioware's RPG series Dragon Age.
 - [Conduit of the Miracle](https://github.com/AlirieGray/prologue), a sci-fi/fantasy visual novel I'm writing in the Ren'Py engine that follows the journey of a young woman to carry out her late husband's final wish involving a strange artifact and an ancient ritual.

 #### :telescope: Professional objectives